conestack/node.ext.ldap/README.txt

 for LDAP.
 If you feed them normal strings they are decoded as utf8 and reencoded as utf8 to make sure they are utf8 or compatible, e.g. ascii.

+If decoding as utf8 fails, the value is assumed to be in binary and left as a string (see TODO).

 If you have an LDAP server that does not use utf8, monkey-patch bda.ldap.strcodec.LDAP_CHARACTER_ENCODING.